-Net DTAs are nonadmitted primarily because they are not expected to be realized within three years of the Statutory Statement of Financial Position date.
-The admitted portion of the net DTAs is included in other assets in the accompanying Statutory Statements of Financial Position.
+(1) DTAs are nonadmitted primarily because they are not expected to be realized within three years of the Statutory Statement of Financial Position date.

+(2) The total net admitted DTAs are included in Other assets in the accompanying Statutory Statements of Financial Position.